kevin-linps/Handwritten-digits-recognition/README.md

 2. Click 'Choose a random image'.
 3. An image would then appear.
 * 'Answer' refers to the answer provided by the database.
-* 'Predict' refers to the what the model's guess of the digit written.
+* 'Predict' refers to the the model's guess of the digit written.

 ![DigitVisualizer](screenshot.png)